iAmIdc/PonyClicker/README.md

 # PonyClicker
-Pony Clicker, a new way to waste time on your computer, now with ponies!
+Pony Clicker, a new way to waste time on your computer, now with ponies! jk, i took over